ivmai/bdwgc/docs/simple_example.md

 ## Writing the program

-You will need to include "gc.h" at the beginning of every file that allocates memory through the garbage collector.
+You will need to include `gc.h` file at the beginning of every file that allocates memory through the garbage collector.
 Call `GC_MALLOC` wherever you would have call `malloc`.
-This initializes memory to zero like `calloc`; there is no need to explicitly clear the result.
+This initializes memory to zero like `calloc`;
+there is no need to explicitly clear the result.

-If you know that an object will not contain pointers to the garbage-collected heap, and you don't need it to be initialized, call `GC_MALLOC_ATOMIC` instead.
+If you know that an object will not contain pointers to the garbage-collected heap, and you do not need it to be initialized, call `GC_MALLOC_ATOMIC` instead.

 A function `GC_FREE` is provided but need not be called.
 For very small